-The Pictures Generation took their name from a 1977 exhibition at Artists Space, New York, called simply Pictures.
+he Pictures Generation took its name from a 1977 exhibition at Artists Space, New York, called simply Pictures.
 Organised by critic Douglas Crimp, the exhibition showed a selection of artists who had started to examine the relationship between art, mass media and society in their work.
-A selection of works by artists of the Pictures Generation will go on sale at Sotheby’s Contemporary Art Evening Auction on 7 March.

 The majority of the artists who comprised the Pictures Generation grew up through the 1960s, an era which saw a rapid growth of consumerism and the explosive proliferation of associated imagery.
 Through television, cinema, newspapers and magazines, these representative images became ubiquitous.
 Their co-existence with the political unrest, new ideologies and social transformation which characterised the early 1970s portrayed a reality that was complex, contradictory and both mediated and manipulated by the image itself.

 Drawing on the ideas of cultural theorists like Michel Foucault and Roland Barthes — who challenged the idea of a single source of meaning originating with the author, and instead suggested that meaning was created through an interaction between an artwork and the viewer — the artists of the Pictures Generation examined the effects of recurring images in mass media and their role as the mediators of meaning for the post-Vietnam generation.